Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter34.md

 2. Press on **inzzii Webshop**.
 3. On the left another menu will appear => push on **inzzii Loyalty**.
 4. Press on the slide button to **Activate Loyalty** for you Shop.
 5. **Enter the amount, each time 1 Loyalty point is earned**.
-For example 10,- Euro is worth 1 point
+For example 10,- Euro is worth 1 point.
 6. Press the **Add** button to start with a Loyalty rule.
 **Note** you can add multiple Loyalty Rules => for example
 * Rule 1 = 25 earned points is worth 5,- Euro discount